Mark-AImagineers/pkmn-tcg-phmarket/README.md

 ## 🚀 Getting Started
 '---

+### Frontend Development

+1. Run `npm install` once to install dependencies.
+2. Start the Tailwind watcher with `npm run build:css`.
+3. In another terminal, run `python manage.py runserver`.

+While the watcher is running, changes to files in `static/css` or any template will automatically rebuild `static/css/tailwind.css` so you can refresh the browser and see updates immediately.

 ## 🤝 Contributing

 Contributions are super welcome — this project is being built in public, and I’d love help from fellow devs, designers, or collectors who want to make something cool for the PH Pokémon TCG scene.